AKingv/MV-Portfolio/project4/README.md

 3.7 Acts with integrity with respect to ethical, legal and regulatory ensuring the protection of personal data, safety and security.

 ### JF 4

+A huge part of this project was linking code from different files to function simultaneously.
+This project required code edits across three different files that held references to one another, and these references needed to be updated to reflect the new feature.
+Then, once code was updated it was then pushed to my team's entire codebase with no conflicts.

 4.2 Knows the principles and uses of relational and non-relational databases 4.3 Understands and can link code to data sets
 4.4 Understands how to create a logical and maintainable codebase